sph-mn/sph-web-publish/readme.md

   (create-table-shtml cells))
 ```

-syntax is also supported. for example defined by
+syntax is also supported. for example defined like
 ```
 (define-syntax-rule (table directory cell ...)
   (create-table-shtml (quote (cell ...))))